Navyanth03/ToDo-App/ToDo-App/README.md

 ## ToDo App
 This is a basic ToDo application which will let you-
 - Create Todo
-- Change State of a ToDo
+- Change State of ToDo

 Frontend of this application uses Reactjs. (folder:ToDo-App)